0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 It's not fair, but
 - if you are left-handed, you must learn to be ambidextrous.
-- Just as if you have ADHD, you must learn to cope in a neurotypical world.
+- And if you have ADHD, you must learn to cope in a neurotypical world.

 ---